Divylove/alx-system_engineering-devops/README.md

-this repository contains the solution to 0x00-shell tasks
+this repository contains the solutions to the shell task